 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

-European authorities have given the go-ahead for the addition of cats to the label of Zoetis' SevoFlo.
+European authorities have given the green light for the approval of Virbac's Kriptazen (halofuginone).

 All set!
 This article has been sent to email@example.com.